-Although our glass display domes look like delicate tree ornaments, we make our domes from a durable glass that scientific labware is made from.
+Although our glass display domes look like delicate tree ornaments, we make our domes from a 1.5mm thick durable glass that scientific labware is made from.
 (It's called borosilicate if you want to Google it) It's easily as strong or stronger than the tempered glass bakeware in your kitchen.
 We've had most of our sample displays dropped multiple times without breakage.

 Are you doing another Kickstarter soon?

-We've had two successful Kickstarter campaigns thanks to all of our skeleton building fans!
+We've had three successful Kickstarter campaigns thanks to all of our skeleton building fans!
 We may have another one soon.
 Please add your email to our newsletter list to stay up-to-date on our crowdfunding opportunities, and thanks again if you supported our past campaigns!